-In the plaza, men in furry black knee-length ponchos and straw hats hung strings of multicoloured flags.
+In the plaza, men in furry, black, knee-length ponchos and straw hats hung strings of multicoloured flags.
 Some boys nearby released handmade fireworks that erupted like gunshots mid-air.

 San Juan Chamula was preparing for its most important annual celebration, the day of their patron saint San Juan de Bautista (John the Baptist) on 24 June.

-On first entering the church, I was engulfed in a thickly perfumed air and blinded by smoke.
+On first entering the San Juan Chamula church, I was engulfed in a thickly perfumed air and blinded by smoke.
 This was copal resin burning from basic wooden cups as a means of purification.
 After adjusting to the overpowering aroma, I was struck by an atmosphere oddly in tune with what I imagined a medieval market to possess.

 There were no pews, indeed, no room for pews.
 And the more floor space available, the better for me as I walked with trepidation, fearful of knocking over the candles placed on the ground everywhere.
-Among the candles were glass bottles, mostly Coca Cola bottles (although some were Fanta, or clear corked bottles of the local alcohol pox).
+Among the candles were glass bottles, mostly Coca-Cola bottles (although some were Fanta or clear, corked bottles of the local alcohol pox).

 In fact, that’s not too far off the mark.
-I was later told that this ceremony was unique to this month; the clothes are those of John the Baptist, to be paraded on 24 June.
+I was later told that this ceremony was unique to this month; the clothes are those of John the Baptist, to be paraded on his special day.

 Processions of people passed.
 Some held wooden goblets of burning copal that made me sleepy.
 One of the women had a hen nestled under her arm.